AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 It is useful for contructing a single buffer from multiple sources, such as for constructing a bitmap from multiple constituent parts.

+## Command 64: Compress a buffer

+`VDU 23, 0, &A0, targetBufferId; 64, sourceBufferId;`

+This command will compress the contents of a buffer, replacing the target buffer with the compressed data.
+Unless the target buffer is the same as the source, the source buffer will be left unchanged.

+## Command 65: Decompress a buffer

+`VDU 23, 0, &A0, targetBufferId; 65, sourceBufferId;`

+This command will decompress the contents of a buffer, replacing the target buffer with the decompressed data.
+Unless the target buffer is the same as the source, the source buffer will be left unchanged.

+The source buffer must contain a complete set of compressed data, but need not be in a single block.
+The decompressed data will be stored in a single block in the target buffer.

+Using this command, data can be sent from MOS in a compressed form, and then decompressed on the VDP.
+This can be useful for sending large amounts of data over to the VDP, as it can reduce the amount of data that needs to be sent.

+The compression algorithm supported by this command and the corresponding "compress" command is "TurboVega-style" compression.
+Source code for the compression and decompression routines and tools to use them on other systems can be found in the [TurboVega agon_compression repository](https://github.com/TurboVega/agon_compression).

 ## Examples